gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-04-10-remote-monitoring-a-web-server-job-queue.md

 comments: https://twitter.com/gingerbeardman/status/1778139331804160262
 ---

 I use some software called [*Huginn*](https://github.com/huginn/huginn) to do various automated web searching and scraping.
-One use case is [checking the status of all the institutions where the Great Wave is currently on view](/2023/04/10/where-can-i-see-hokusai-great-wave-today/), or not.
+One use case is [checking the status of all the institutions where The Great Wave is currently on view](/2023/04/10/where-can-i-see-hokusai-great-wave-today/), or not.
 I also have it do automatic auction searches for various items I'm looking for, that would otherwise take up a bunch of my time.
 And much more.

 ## Huginn, we have a problem